-- Do not open the glass hatch while the vehicle is moving. - Remove any heavy loads, such as snow and ice, from the glass hatch before opening it.
-Failure to do so may cause the glass hatch fall closed again after it is opened. - When opening or closing the glass hatch, thoroughly check to make sure the surrounding area is safe. - If anyone is in the vicinity, make sure they are safe and let them know that the glass hatch is about to open or close.
+- Remove any heavy loads, such as snow and ice, from the glass hatch before opening it.
+Failure to do so may cause the glass hatch to suddenly shut again after it is opened. - When opening or closing the glass hatch, thoroughly check to make sure the surrounding area is safe. - If anyone is in the vicinity, make sure they are safe and let them know that the glass hatch is about to open or close.